Madhav-MKNC/who-is-online/README.md

 With the ability to connect with others and share experiences, you'll never feel isolated in your online browsing experience again.

 Stay tuned for the release of this innovative new Chrome extension.
 Get ready to take your online experience to the next level and start connecting with others across the world!

+## how to use?
+* step 1: clone the repository to your local pc
+* step 2: open chrome and type ``` chrome://extensions ``` in the url tab
+* step 3: turn on the developer mode
+* step 4: click the "load package" button and select the folder in which you cloned the project
+* step 5: after that "Who is Online" extension will be loaded in your chrome